EastonArcher/Python-Automation/README.md

-## Python Automation Ideas
+# Python Automation Ideas

-### Public repository of everyday ideas that can be simplified using automation
+## Public repository of everyday ideas that can be simplified using automation

+#PDF Merger